-CMMB Vision Holdings Limited (Converged Mobile Multimedia Broadcasting Vision or CMMB Vision) is an award winning Hong Kong Stock Exchange Main Board Listed (0471.HK) investment holdings company whose subsidiaries and associates are engaging in the provision of satellite mobile multimedia services, free-to-air digital TV broadcasting, and general trading of printed circuit board (PCB) components.
+CMMB Vision Holdings Limited (Converged Mobile Multimedia Broadcasting Vision or CMMB Vision) is a multiple award winning Hong Kong Stock Exchange Main Board Listed (0471.HK) investment holdings company whose subsidiaries and associates are engaging in the provision of satellite mobile multimedia services, free-to-air digital TV broadcasting, and general trading of printed circuit board (PCB) components.

 Satellite Mobile Multimedia

 Through its strategic ownership in Silkwave Holdings, the Company provides multimedia services to connected-cars and mobile devices.
 Silkwave is world’s first connected-car multimedia operator.
 It uses groundbreaking satellite-LTE converged technology to deliver mobile audio-video digital entertainment, telematics data, and Internet services.
 Its services can target vehicles, boats, trains, mobile devices with unprecedented economies of scale and ubiquity.
 Its infrastructure includes world’s only L-band mobile broadcast satellite that covers China, Southeast Asia, and India and can simultaneously service billions of users in the region.

 Silkwave’s primary business and market is providing mobile multimedia to connected smart cars in China, world’s largest vehicle market with 250 million growing to 400 million by 2025.
 In China, Silkwave has developed full-fledged local partnership, operating platform, and ecosystem support.
 Its XingYun multimedia solution App is in the process of being adopted as the industry standard for future Chinese cars and is ready for commercial deployment by 2018.
 Business and revenue models will include service activation fee, subscription, advertising, and value-added services.